oraclize/docs/source/includes/_ethereum.md

 }

 ```
 Arguments can be passed to the package by adding parameters to the query array.
-They will be accesssible from within the Docker instances as environmental parameters.
+They will be accessible from within the Docker instances as environmental parameters.

 ```shell
 FROM ubuntu:14.04